Kariem816/Mastermind-Server/README.md

 ### Game

 Word Mastermind is a game where you have to guess a word.
 The word is chosen randomly from a list of words based on chosen difficulity.
 You can try the game yourself [here](https://mastermind-bumble.netlify.app/)[^2].
-For more documentation, See [this](https://github.com/Kariem816/WordMastermind-Bumble/tree/main/README.md) .
 For more information about the original boardgame, you can read [this](https://en.wikipedia.org/wiki/Mastermind_(board_game)).

 ---